 The system is operating properly; no call for heat.

-A slowly flashing light indicates that your Trane furnace is feeling absolutely fine and is waiting for a signal from the thermostat to start operating.
+A slowly flashing light is technically one of your Trane furnace error codes, but it’s not really indicating an error at all.
+Everything is fine, and it’s simply waiting for a signal from the thermostat to start operating.

 However, if you have already raised the temperature, but the furnace is irresponsive, then such a slowly flashing light can become a problem.